-- Preheating for convection roast is not necessary for most meats and poultry. - Arrange oven racks so large cuts of meat and poultry are on the lowest rack of the oven. - Smaller roasts and poultry should be cooked using rack position 2 or 3. - Since convection roast cooks faster, it may reduce cook times as much as 25% from the recommended time of your recipe (check the food at this time).
-Then if needed, increase cook time until the desire doneness is obtained. - Carefully follow your recipe's temperature and time recommendations or refer to the convection roast recommendations for additional information. - Do not cover foods when dry roasting covering will prevent the meat from browning properly. - When cooking meats use the broiler pan and insert.
+- Preheating for convection roast is not necessary for most meats and poultry. - Arrange oven racks so meat and poultry are on the lowest rack of the oven. - Since convection roast cooks faster, you may be able to reduce cook times as much as 25% from the recommended time of your recipe (check the food at this time).
+Then if needed, increase cook time until the desired doneness is obtained. - Carefully follow your recipe's temperature and time recommendations or refer to the convection roast recommendations for additional information. - Do not cover foods when dry roasting covering will prevent the meat from browning properly. - When cooking meats use the broiler pan and insert.
 The broiler pan will catch grease spills and the insert helps prevent grease splatters.